 Read these articles below written by Leverage Experts, to know why you should target to be a part of this elite M7 business schools and include yourself in the best of the best fraction of 1% business schools.

-- In the heart of Silicon Valley lies a top b-school which gave the world organizations such as Nike, Netflix, Paypal, YouTube, LinkedIn, Yahoo!, Cisco, Sun Pharma, the list is really long.
+- In the heart of Silicon Valley lies one of the top M7 Business Schools which gave the world organizations such as Nike, Netflix, Paypal, YouTube, LinkedIn, Yahoo!, Cisco, Sun Pharma, the list is really long.

 - In fact, one in every 20 Google employees is a graduate of this school.